kdheepak/JuliaFormatter.vim/README.md

 The (n)vim documentation recommends using `<localleader>` for a filetype plugin, but feel free to use `<leader>` or `<localleader>` for this remap.
 In (n)vim, both `<leader>` and `<localleader>` are set to the `\` key by default.

-You can access the JuliaFormatter log file by running the following:
+You can access the `JuliaFormatter` server log file by running the following:

 ```vim
 :JuliaFormatterLog